JetBrains/ideavim/doc/set-commands.md

                    mouse           when using the mouse
                    key             when using shifted special[1] keys
                    cmd             when using "v", "V", or <C-V>
-                   template        when starting atemplate       - IdeaVim ONLY refactoring     when refactoring without      - IdeaVim ONLY a template is performed
+                   template        when starting a template       - IdeaVim ONLY refactoring     when refactoring without      - IdeaVim ONLY a template is performed